The texts in the above screenshot are rendered with the text layer. The template used is from BixPack 5.

 Fonts are extruded along the edges to create solid 3D objects.

-This gives the font a very smooth round shape.
+This gives the font a smooth round shape.
 Set the size of the bevel with the Bevel property.

 This adds a border to the outside of the text.
 With the Stroke property you can adjust the size (1st slider) and depth (2nd slider) of the border.